 This Google spreadsheet provides the topline Animal Tracker results for all years (see separate tabs), including the detailed results for different demographic groups.
 Results are weighted.

-Our full Animal Tracker dataset is available in R and SPSS formats, providing respondent data at the individual level for analysis purposes.
+Our full Animal Tracker dataset is available in CSV and SPSS formats, providing respondent data at the individual level for analysis purposes.
 Access the full data on our datasets page.